Last Updated on June 24, 2026

 King Mackerel

-Early kings arrive with schools of mullet and menhaden in March.
-Seas remain relatively calm through April, resulting in smooth rides to productive waters.
-Fish the current seams 5 to 15 miles out, trolling spoons or slow-trolling live bait.
-July and August bring bigger numbers around shrimp boats, but spring offers consistent action without summer crowds.
+Early kings appear with schools of mullet and menhaden in March.
+The seas stay fairly calm through April, making for smooth trips to productive fishing areas.
+Target the current seams located 5 to 15 miles offshore by trolling spoons or slowly trolling live bait.
+In July and August, larger catches gather around shrimp boats, but spring provides reliable action without the summer crowds.

 - Peak months: March through May